lkiesow/leihs-wiki/Authentication/external_authentication.md

    form of the `email`, `login`, or `org_id`) and requests to sign in via the _leihs_ UI.

 2. Leihs evaluates this requests and offers available authentication methods for the particular user.
+Available authentication methods are:

+    * Authentication systems specifically assigned to a user.
+    * Authentication systems assigned to a group the user belogs to.
+    * Authentication systems which `sign_up_email_match` field matches the user input of an unregistered user.

-3. The user proceeds for example with an external authentication system.
+3. The user proceeds, for example, with an external authentication system.

-4. _leihs_ prepares an _authentication token_ and forwards the user to the
+4. _leihs_ prepares an JWT _authentication token_ and forwards the user to the
-  external service via an HTTP redirect (sending the token via URL parameters).
+   external service via an HTTP redirect.
+The redirected URL will include a URL parameter `token`, holding the JWT data.
+For more details about the token, see the section [Authentication Token](#authentication-token) below.

 5. The external authentication system will (in general first) _verify origin_ and _validity_ of the token.

 6. The external service performs authentication of he user.

-7. The external service creates a further token which proves successful authentication and redirects the user back to _leihs_.
+7. The external service creates a further token which proves successful authentication and redirects the user back to _leihs_ using the path contained in the authentication token and providing the _success token_ via the URL parameter `token`.

 8. _leihs_ will _verify origin_ and _validity_ of the token and creates a
    session for the user.